lukereding/molly_arts/molly_arts_book_keeping.md

 Because we are using a previously assembled transcriptome, we don't need to use _cd hit_ to estimate isogroups (genes), the next step in his pipeline.

 Next, we want to use the results from our blast to extract the gene names for each of our transcripts. `getGeneNameFromUniProtKB.pl` is a Perl script that Misha wrote and is available [here](https://github.com/z0on/annotatingTranscriptomes/blob/master/getGeneNameFromUniProtKB.pl).
 The easiest way is to download the repository from github and use `scp` to transfer it to TACC.
 Note that you may need to do `chmod +x getGeneNameFromUniProtKB.pl` to change permissions to ensure you can execute the script.
+Note also that you need to include the word `perl` before the name of the script; `which perl` yeilds `/opt/apps/perl/5.14/bin/perl`, not `/usr/bin/perl/` which in the shebang of Misha's script.

 `perl getGeneNameFromUniProtKB.pl blast=guppy_blast_results_corrected.br prefix=guppy fastaQuery=transcriptome_iso.fasta`